 7. Storing your chemicals in a well-ventilated area will ensure they do not get moist or overheat

 8. Do not store chemicals near the pool heater

 9. Keep all chemicals stored in their original containers.
 Store any liquids below powders when using shelves in your storage.
 Also, make sure there is no way the water can come into contact with the pool chemicals.

 10. Do not reuse containers.
 Wash out the container when empty and then dispose of it.

 You need a reliable and sturdy place to keep pool chemicals as well as a way to lock them away.
 Below are two great options, which will keep them away from children and pets, out of the sun, and neat so they don’t get damaged.
 However, our top two recommendations are:

 - Garage cabinets and units

 Steel sheds are a great and easy way to keep your home a safer place.
 They come in all shapes and sizes so you can find one to fit your home.
-Good quality sheds are waterproof and come with hasps on the doors so you can lock it.
+Good quality sheds are waterproof and come with hasps on the doors so you can lock them.
 The best place for your shed would be a shaded area or against a wall.
-If you live in a fairly hot climate you will need to be careful as the inside temperature of the shed will increase dramatically if it’s exposed to harsh sun all day.
+If you live in a fairly hot climate you will need to be careful as the inside temperature of the shed will increase dramatically if it’s exposed to the harsh sun all day.

 So make sure you assemble your shed in an ideal spot and make sure you have a padlock for the doors.
-It’s also recommended you install shelves so you can keep the chemicals well organised and off the floor.
+It’s also recommended you install shelves so you can keep the chemicals well organized and off the floor.

 Garage Shelves and Cabinets